eclipse-edc/Connector/docs/developer/decision-records/2023-03-09-event-framework-refactoring/README.md

 ## Approach

 The `Event` and the `EventPayload` classes will be merged together in an abstract class called `Event`, that all EDC events should implement.
-The `Event` will represent the abstraction over the event payload carried by a new concrete class called `EventEnvelope`.
+The `Event` will represent the abstraction over the event payload carried by a new concrete class called `EventEnvelope` which will be generic over the `Event`.

 Here's how the envelope will look like: